postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ## Installing Postman on Mac

 [Download](https://www.getpostman.com/downloads/) and unzip the app.
 Double-click __Postman__.
-You will be prompted to move file to your __Applications__ folder.
-Click __Move to Applications Folder__—this will ensure that future updates can be installed correctly.
-The Postman app will open.
+When prompted, move the file to your __Applications__ folder—this will ensure that future updates can be installed correctly.

-> The minimum version supported is macOS 10.9.
+> The minimum OS version supported is macOS 10.9.

 ## Installing Postman on Windows